supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 ### Task 4: Validate VM Backup

 In this task, you will validate the backup for the Contoso application WebVMs.
 You will do this by removing several image files from **WebVM1**, breaking the Contoso application.
-You will then restore the VM from backup.
+You will then restore the VM from the backup.

-1. From the Azure portal, search and select virtual machine and stop **WebVM2** when prompted click on **Yes**.
-This forces all traffic to be served by **WebVM1**, which making the backup/restore verification easier.
+1. From the Azure portal, search and select the virtual machine and stop **WebVM2** when prompted click on **Yes**.
+This forces all traffic to be served by **WebVM1**, which makes the backup/restore verification easier.

       ![](images/iaas-image67.png)